Nguyễn Văn Bảy: January 21, 1967

-On this day at 14:45 hours, GCI directed a flight of four 923 regiment MiG-17s: Ho Van Quy, Phan Thanh Tai, Nguyen Van Bay and Vo Van Man.
-Just minutes after takeoff, Nguyen Van Bay made visual contact with an incoming flight of 20 F-105s and 4 F-4 Phantoms from 10 km away.
+On this day at 14:45 hours, GCI directed a flight of four 923 regiment MiG-17s: Ho Van Quy, Phan Thanh Tai, Nguyen Van Bảy and Vo Van Man.
+Just minutes after takeoff, Nguyen Van Bảy made visual contact with an incoming flight of 20 F-105s and 4 F-4 Phantoms from 10 km away.
 At this point in time, the U.S. Thunderchiefs and Phantom crews also made visual contact with the VPAF MiGs, and were forced to jettison their bomb loads; the F-4s attacked the MiGs first, without success Ho Van Quy quickly approached a flight of F-105 with an advantageous shooting position at only 500–600 meters from his target F-105, but failed to score a hit.
-However, Nguyen Van Bay was able to shoot down the F-105D piloted by Capt.
+However, Nguyen Van Bảy was able to shoot down the F-105D piloted by Capt.
 W.R.
 Wyatt (s/n 62-4278, of the 469th TFS/388th TFW) and claiming his 6th aerial victory, however, after Capt.
 Wyatt was rescued, US-side claimed the Thunderchief was shot-down by AAA.

 April 24, 1967

-Bay, assigned as flight leader, was scrambled from Kien An airfield.
+Bảy, assigned as flight leader, was scrambled from Kien An airfield.
 His flight was to intercept a United States Navy air raid at the Haiphong docks.
-Bay closed in on an unsuspecting F-8 Crusader piloted by Lt.
+Bảy closed in on an unsuspecting F-8 Crusader piloted by Lt.
 Cdr.
 E.J.
 Tucker, and shot it down.
 Tucker ejected but later he died in North Vietnamese captivity.
-The escorting F-4s then counterattacked Bay's flight.
-The F-4s fired several Sidewinders at Bay, but with his wing-man's warning, he was able to dodge them all.
-Bay was then able to maneuver himself into a good shooting position against the crew of the USN F-4B (BuNo 153000) from VF-114, USS Kitty Hawk (CVA-63) piloted by Lcdr.
+The escorting F-4s then counterattacked Bảy's flight.
+The F-4s fired several Sidewinders at Bảy, but with his wing-man's warning, he was able to dodge them all.
+Bảy was then able to maneuver himself into a good shooting position against the crew of the USN F-4B (BuNo 153000) from VF-114, USS Kitty Hawk (CVA-63) piloted by Lcdr.
 Charles E. Southwick along with RIO Ens.
 James W. Laing (call sign Linfield 210) and claimed his seventh victory, however, Lcdr.
 C.E.
 Southwick and his RIO Ens.
 J.W.
 Laing believed that they had been "shot down by AAA" according to some sources, while "running out of fuel" according to others (the North Korean squadron Doan Z claimed an "F-4 shot-down", however the only other loss from U.S. carrier aircraft that day was an A-6A Intruder (BuNo 152589) of VF-85, also from the USS Kitty Hawk, of which the U.S. claims to have been shot-down by AAA; both Lt(jg) L.I.
 Williams and Lt(jg) M.D.
 Christian became captured POWs).
 While both Lcdr.
 Southwick and Ens.
 Laing safely ejected out at sea and were rescued on that 24 April 1967 day, they were again shot-down on 14 May 1967, possibly by either MiG-17 ace fighter pilot Vo Van Man, or Nguyen The Hon, both of whom were also shot-down (and KIA) on this day; both U.S. pilot Lcdr.
 Southwick and RIO Ens.
 Laing became captured POWs.